 The campaign aims to encourage commuters to pledge to help animals, protect the environment, and get healthy by going vegan in 2017.

-PETA UK is encouraging people everywhere to show compassion to animals by skipping meat-based meals and choosing humane and healthy vegan fare instead.
+PETA UK is urging people everywhere to show compassion to animals by skipping meat-based meals, and choosing humane and healthy vegan fare instead.

-We caught up with PETA Director Elisa Allen, Director PETA UK and asked her a few questions about the campaign.
+We caught up with PETA UK Director Elisa Allen, and asked her a few questions about the campaign.

 We've had the campaign planned for several months and were thrilled to see Veganuary's posters splashed across tube carriages – there's no such thing as having too many pro-vegan adverts!